A few things that make a volunteer exchange feel safe and fair

 A guide for volunteers and hosts

-Volunteering can be an enriching experience, opening doors to new cultures, skills, and friendships.
-It also requires careful planning.
+Volunteering abroad can be an enriching experience, opening doors to new cultures, skills, and friendships, but it also requires careful planning.
 Safety should never be compromised, and experiences should be mutually beneficial for both volunteers and hosts.

 Below you will find practical steps you can take to help create a harmonious, respectful, and memorable volunteer exchange.